bhavanvir/SENG-275/Assignment 1/Assignment 1b.md

     }

-b) She can remove T2, as both T1 and T2 output the same result, which if "FizzBuzz"
+b) She can remove T2, as both T1 and T2 output the same result, which is "FizzBuzz"

 c) Redundant test cases can be removed using Equivalence Partitioning